8 Essential Foot Care Tips for Improved Health in Seniors

 Did you know that a common location for bedsores is on the heels of the feet?

-For older adults who spend most of their time in bed or a chair, continuously resting their feet on a surface like a pillow, footstool, or mattress throughout the day can result in pressure and skin irritation that leads to tissue breakdown.
+For older adults who spend most of their time in bed or a chair, continuously resting their feet on a surface such as a pillow, footstool, or mattress throughout the day can result in pressure and skin irritation that lead to tissue breakdown.

 Prevent this type of potentially life-threatening condition by “floating the heels” — propping the ankles up so the feet rest suspended in the air without touching anything.

-The health of your older adult’s feet can largely come down to their footwear.
+The health of an older adult’s feet can largely come down to their footwear.

 When was the last time they had their feet measured and sized by a specialist prior to buying shoes?

-Wearing shoes that are too small or too big can impact more than comfort levels — they can rub and cause blisters and other foot ailments as well as impair mobility.
+Wearing shoes that are too small or too big can affect more than comfort levels — they can rub and cause blisters and other foot ailments, as well as impair mobility.

 In general, seniors should avoid wearing heels higher than 1 inch and find close-toe shoes that are comfortable and support their arch type, foot width, and ankle.